sverweij/state-machine-cat/docs/SCXML.md

 The only exception is that SCXML allows `transitions` to have no target.
 We handle these as if they were 'self-transitions'.

+#### XInclude not supported
+At this moment state-machine-cat does not support referencing state machines with XInclude.

 ### References
 - The [state part](https://www.w3.org/TR/scxml/#state) of the SCXML specification, which points to